celalaygar/Spring-Framework-5/README.md

 # Spring_Framework_5_denemeleri

 ## - 	spring-mvc-hibernate
-first step : listen to me for spring-mvc-hibernate project. write the sql query into mysql workbench for mysql database
+this project consist insert update delete methods with hibernate in spring framework 5 first step : listen to me for spring-mvc-hibernate project. write the sql query into mysql workbench for mysql database
 #### SQL QUERY
 ```